LArchCS/Brandeis-Campus-Tour/README.md

 Main function is in Map.java.
 Run the Map.java file, interact with console, and follow instructions to generate campus tour.

 ## Visualize campus tour
-The Map.java will generate a RouteCropped.txt file.
-Moved it to MatlabScriptsToDisplayAPath folder and run Display.m to visualize the campus tour.
-Display will read coordinates in RouteCropped.txt and draw lines on BrandeisMapLabeledCropped.jpg.
+The Map.java will generate a RouteCropped.txt file in MatlabScriptsToDisplayAPath folder.
+Run Display.m in MatlabScriptsToDisplayAPath folder to visualize the campus tour.
+Display.m will read coordinates in RouteCropped.txt and draw lines on BrandeisMapLabeledCropped.jpg.

 ## Sample output and visualization
 ```